cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Registration Messages {#registration-messages}

-This section contains definitions of the RegistrationRequest, RegistrationResponse, and RegistrationRecord messages exchanged between client and server during registration.
+This section contains definitions of the `RegistrationRequest`, `RegistrationResponse`, and `RegistrationRecord` messages exchanged between client and server during registration.

 ~~~